Skip to contents

 State Not System Member-1

-See igo_recode_dyadic() section for an easy way to recode the numerical values into factors.
+See the igo_recode_dyadic() section for an easy way to recode the numerical values into factors.

 If one state in an IGO is a full member but the other is an associate member or observer, that IGO is not coded as a joint membership.

-There are some differences on the results provided by this function and the original dataset on some IGOs regarding the "Missing Data" (-9) and "State Not System Member" (-1).
-However it is not clear how to fully replicate those values.
+Some results from this function differ from the original data set for some IGOs regarding "Missing data" (-9) and "State Not System Member" (-1).
+However, it is not clear how to fully replicate those values.

 References